Editor's note: This article was originally published in March 2019 and has been updated in March 2020.

 People remember experiences as a series of particularly strong moments, almost like mental snapshots.
 While we tend to average our experience of events, the most intense moments and the final moments of an experience are weighted more heavily in that average.

-This is known as the peak-end rule, and it's something product designers can take advantage of when offboarding—yes, offboarding—churning users.
+This is known as the peak-end rule, and it's something product designers can take advantage of when offboarding—yes, offboarding—churning customers.
 Because some folks will inevitably leave your product, and it's up to you to make a good last impression.

 The principle in practice

-Look at how MailChimp does offboarding: They give their users the option of pausing or permanently deleting their accounts (and makes these options easy to find) and include support links explaining how to export data from the account before it's is permanently deleted.
+Look at how Mailchimp does offboarding: They give their users the option of pausing or permanently deleting their accounts (and makes these options easy to find) and include support links explaining how to export data from the account before it's is permanently deleted.
 The entire process is straightforward and easy to navigate, leaving a lasting positive impression on the user.

-Small improvements, when applied to the most intense points of the user journey, can have a large positive impact on the overall user experience.
+Small improvements, when applied to the most important points of the user journey, can have a large positive impact on the overall user experience.
 And remember, even after a customer has churned, they can still benefit your business through positive reviews, referrals, or even resubscribing in the future.